ranfysvalle02/Interactive-RAG/README.md

 An agent is basically just a computer program or system designed to perceive its environment, make decisions, and achieve specific goals.

-In ActionWeaver, the actions available to an LLM are called *ACTIONS*
+In ActionWeaver, the tools available to an LLM are called *ACTIONS*

 ### Actions